dmrn-limri/dmrn-limri.github.io/_posts/2026-04-20-workshop-expert-performance.md

 **The first themed research event of LIMRI** will be an afternoon workshop that explores the many ways we can understand *expert performance in music*.
 Bringing together researchers and practitioners from fields including performance science, design engineering, music computing, and recording practices, the event will invite diverse perspectives on how musical expertise is developed, expressed, studied, captured, and modelled.

-The workshop will include 5 talks and a panel discussion, followed by an informal reception with (this is speculative) a suprise concert.
+The workshop will include 5 talks and a panel discussion, followed by an informal reception and networking.

 **Invited speakers**
 * [Prof Elaine Chew](https://www.kcl.ac.uk/people/elaine-chew) (King's College London)